opendevstack/ods-selector-widget/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache License - see the [LICENSE](LICENSE) file for details.

 ## Support

 If you encounter any issues or have questions:

-- Open an issue on [GitHub Issues](https://github.com/yourusername/ods-selector-widget/issues)
+- Open an issue on [GitHub Issues](https://github.com/opendevstack/ods-selector-widget/issues)
 - Check the [Stencil documentation](https://stenciljs.com/docs/introduction)

 ## Acknowledgments